 -

-Continue reading →: Things I wish I knewThings I wish I knew in the Early Days of Grief(For the newly widowed) There are versions of early grief no one can prepare you for.
-I didn’t know about the kind where you’re not only mourning your person, you are also trying to keep your kids afloat, hold onto…
+Continue reading →: Things I wish I knewThings I wish I knew in the Early Days of Grief(For the newly widowed) There are versions of early grief that no one can prepare you for.
+I didn’t know about the kind where you’re not only mourning your person, you are also trying to keep your kids afloat, hold…

 -